SJ-31/Sporothrix-annotation/README.md

   - Cleaned reads (after trimming and filtering as in genome assembly)
   - Reference sequence GCF_000961545.1
 - The variant calling steps are identical to that of Khalfan (2020)'s [implementation](https://gencore.bio.nyu.edu/variant-calling-pipeline-gatk4/Khalfan) (an explanation can be found in the link), with covariate analysis disabled (due to an R bug) and updated from the DSL 1 (which is deprecated in the most recent version of Nextflow) to DSL 2
   - The short reads were aligned to the reference
 - **Output:** vcf files for each sample
 - Genes of interest were first identified by manually cross-referencing BUSCO output with the GCF_000961545.1 gff file
   - A script that automates the process using bcftools, when given a plain-text file of gene locations is included in the `bin` diretory.
     - It also counts the number of variants present within each range.
 ```bash
 bcftools view <contig_name>:<start>-<stop> <indexed_vcf>
 ```
 - The `bin` directory contains python scripts for extracting single-copy BUSCO gene sequences from BUSCO output and combining them across samples.
-- **Note:** If you intend to predict variant effects with SnpEff, the chromosome headers need to be identical to the ones provided used by the SnpeFf database file.
-There is a wrapper script for automatically converting the headers in the VCF file to be compatible with the tool.
+- **Note:** If you intend to predict variant effects with SnpEff and have used the GCF_000961545 reference for variant calling, downloading SnpEff's database of the reference GCF_000961545 won't work.
+Clarification and further instruction in the [extended](./info/README_Extended.md)

 ### BUSCO gene extraction
 - **Input**